How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 ModSecurity operates in two modes:

-1. Anomaly Scoring Mode (recommended): Each matching rule increases an ‘anomaly score’ in this mode.
+1. Anomaly Scoring Mode (recommended): In this mode, each matching rule increases an ‘anomaly score’.
 The anomaly score is checked after processing inbound and outbound rules, and the blocking evaluation rules apply a disruptive action (by default, returning an error 403).
 This mode offers more accurate log information and greater flexibility in setting blocking policies.

 2. Self-Contained Mode: In this mode, rules apply an action instantly.
 It can lower resource usage but offers less flexibility in blocking policies and less informative audit logs.
 The first rule that matches will execute the specified action, often causing evaluation to stop after the first rule matches.